 - Connectionist Method: The connectionist approach, on the other hand, deals with creating neural networks by imitating the biological structure of the human brain.
 Also known as the “bottom-up” approach, this method deals with connecting more elemental brain-cells.

-Both of these methods are competing approaches to developing AI systems and algorithms.
+Both of these Methods & Goals of AI are competing approaches to developing AI systems and algorithms.
 Although they might appear to be similar, they are different in their principle.
 While the “top-down” approach focuses on symbolic descriptions, the “bottom-up” approach considers neural activities inside the brain.
 We can highlight the difference between these two approaches with an example.
 Consider a robot that recognizes the numbers through image processing.

 The Symbolic approach will write an algorithm based on the geometrical pattern of each number.
 The program will compare and try to match the numeric with the patterns of different numbers stored in its memory.